angela-d/prtg-toggle/README.md

 ![Sensor Cleared](img/sensor-cleared.png)

 ## Requirements
-- Linux-based distro (Debian/Ubuntu/CentOS, etc)
+- GNU/Linux-based distro (Debian/Ubuntu/CentOS, etc) - may work in others, but only tested in a Linux environment
 - Python 3 (3.5.3+)
 - Pip3 (pre-installed on most distros)